-The Fund promotes environmental and/or social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 5% of sustainable investments.
+The Fund promotes environmental and/or social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 25% of sustainable investments.

-Taxonomy-aligned activities are expressed as a share of:
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance Taxonomy-aligned activities are expressed as a share of:

 - turnover

-reflecting the share of revenue from green

-activities of investee
+reflecting the share of revenue from green activities of investee companies

-companies

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+- capital expenditure

+(CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

 - operational expenditure